Mac-ziis/Independent-Project-6/README.md

 ## Description

-_The Currency Exchange Application will allow the user to input their desired amount in USD and then choose which of the 6 foreign currencies they would like to convert to.
-After inputting the desired amount and choosing the currency to convert to the user will click the "Convert" button and see the converted amount displayed on the page._
+_The Currency Exchange Application will allow the user to input their desired amount in USD and then choose which of the 7 foreign currencies they would like to convert to.
+After inputting the desired amount and choosing the currency to convert to the user will click the "Convert" button and see the converted amount displayed on the page.
+One of these currencies is fictional and therefore not supported..
+Yet._

 ## Setup/Installation Requirements